nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/workflow-tutorials/simple-workflow-example.md

 ### Configuring the Workflow Variables

-During this task, we want to capture the head of operations' comment.
+During this task, we want to record the head of operations' comment.
 We could use a node variable, but using a workflow variable is more appropriate as it will let us leverage the head of operations' comment value in the other nodes.
 For example, to display it to the other users in their own task validation form, to know what was the option of the head of operations when taking the decision.
 Getting the juridical advisor and salesman's comment are needed at a later stage, so that workflow variables are added to their comments as well.

 This variable will be named `hoo_comment`.